 Dogs and foxes are the biggest killers of poultry.
 If you want to keep a dig, make sure you train it to care for the chickens.
 We have geese for perimeter patrol.
 They have a run that surrounds most of the chicken yard.
 If you don’t want a dog or geese, install good perimeter fencing.

 You Don’t Need A Rooster

 You do not need a rooster to have laying hens.
 Having a rooster makes the chickens harder to catch and less compliant.

 In cool climates such as Canada a chicken house benefits from being connected to a greenhouse, having trombe walls, snow insulation and water warming measures.

 We use geese to protect the chickens from dogs and foxes during the day.
-Our Geese need to be locked up every night, we don’t yet have a self managing system for the geese.
-If you have advice on geese we would love to hear it.
+Our Geese are locked up every night to be safe from foxes and dogs.

-If you like this design, please donate to help us publish more designs and offer scholarships to students in need.
+If you like this design, please donate to encourage us to publish more designs and offer scholarships to students in need.